-At the start of the FA2015, the incoming Cranberry team was given a straightforward, and welldefined task, to identify and solve the hardware design problems of the third generation environmental sensor module.
+At the start of the FA2015, the incoming Cranberry team was given a straightforward, and well-defined task, to identify and solve the hardware design problems of the third generation environmental sensor module.
 Taking over the design of a previous EE 496 senior project involves a relatively large initial learning curve, where detailed documentation is needed to fully understand the hardware and the design considerations made.
 Therefore, a great amount of time was spent reading the available documentation, such as the research papers, final reports, and datasheets from the previous teams.
 Major obstacles and challenges were made more apparent as the team encountered many problems due to a lack of comprehensive and sometimes inaccurate documentation.
 However, because of this, the importance and benefit of proper and thorough documentation was greatly stressed.
 Team members noted the difficulties encountered and resolved to make sure detailed documentation was written with an intended audience of future x96 students inheriting the project.
 Another goal for the current documentation is to build upon the previous documentation in order to ensure the original design process and considerations are preserved.
 For example, this report contains multiple references to the final report made by the original designers of the Cranberry board.

-In summary, the third generation wireless environmental sensor module currently has operational power and MCU subsystems.
-Further testing is required to verify the sensor readings and communication capabilities.
-Throughout the entire troubleshooting process, documentation has been updated and maintained, namely the schematic and board layout of the current design, a custom part library of all components used, an initial power budget and bill of materials to determine the estimated module runtime and cost, and a change log containing revision history.
-The design was divided into four main subsystems: power, MCU, sensors, and communications.
-A modular approach was taken to identify and solve the hardware problems of the design, localizing problems to individual subsystems.
-Future work involves updating the power budget based on measured values, designing standardized housing for all sensor module generations. and presenting a revision of the design which improves upon efficiency and functionality of the module.
-The final main deliverable is a revised and well documented, fully operational Cranberry weatherbox ready for deployment across the University of Hawaii at Mānoa campus.
+In summary, the third generation wireless environmental sensor module currently three operational board designs: v2.0, v.3.2, and v.3.5.
+All three versions have had their designs verified and have undergone full integration with the Firmware team.
+Further testing is required on top of rooftops to verify the sensor readings and real-world performance of the Cranberry design.
+Throughout the entire design and troubleshooting process, documentation has been updated and maintained, namely the schematic and board layout of the current design, a custom part library of all components used, an initial power budget and bill of materials to determine the estimated module runtime and cost, and a change log containing revision history.

+The design of the weatherbox has been consistently divided into four main subsystems: power, MCU, sensors, and communications.
+Whereas, a modular approach was taken to identify and solve the hardware problems of the original design, localizing problems to individual subsystems.
+Future work involves updating the power budget based on measured values, designing the individualized housing for all sensor module generations, and researching future improvements for the components and hardware design.
+Overall, the Cranberry Team will be delivering to SCEL a revised and well documented, fully operational Cranberry weatherbox ready for deployment across the University of Hawai'i at Mānoa campus.